pharmavillage/documentation/content/integrate/terraform-provider-for-redis-cloud/get-started.md

 Title: Get started with Terraform
 alwaysopen: false
 categories:
   - docs
   - integrate
   - rc
 description: Shows how to install the Redis Cloud provider and create a subscription.
 group: provisioning
-headerRange: '[1-3]'
+headerRange: "[1-3]"
 summary: The Redis Cloud Terraform provider allows you to provision and manage Redis Cloud resources.
-toc: 'true'
+toc: "true"
 type: integration
 weight: $weight
 ---